lyy005/conspecifix_arbovirus/README.md

 ## 5 - Phylogenetic tree construction

 We used IQ-Tree version 2.0 to contruct the phylogenetic tree.
 The 100 representative genomes used in the phylogenetic trees can be found under ./step5_phylogenetic_trees/.
-For example, we construct the phylogenetic tree of YFV using one WESSV genome as the outgroup:
+For example, we constructed the phylogenetic tree of YFV using one WESSV genome as the outgroup:

     /user/bin/iqtree-2.0-rc1-Linux/bin/iqtree -s concat85.fa -o WESSV-NC012735